unee-t/env/README.md

 This repo facilitates the management of environment variables for a given Unee-T installation.

-This is one of the dependency which is called when you deploy the following Unee-T modules:
+This is one of the dependency which is called when you deploy several of the Unee-T modules we need for a complete Unee-T installation.

 # Pre-requisite: